On the structure of Ricci shrinkers: Gap properties of Ricci shrinkers

 Note that this Ricci flow evolves on a closed manifold.
-So we can apply Perelman's pseudo-locality theorem(c.f.
-Theorem 10.3 of~\cite{Pe1}).
+So we can apply Perelman's pseudo-locality theorem (cf. Theorem 10.3 of~\cite{Pe1}).
 By the global pseudo-locality theorem of Perelman, we know that

 for some $\epsilon=\epsilon(m)$.
 Let $L$ be so large such that $\epsilon L>1$.
 Then we have